 Michael Mock is a long-time digital friend of mine.
 I am not sure how we first connected, but Michael has ridden the Bruce Gerencser Crazy Train® through each of this blog’s iterations: Bruce Droppings, From Eternity to Here, The Way Forward, and now The Life and Times of Bruce Gerencser.
 Michael has told me several times over the years that I am the type of person who knows just one speed — fast.
 The rhythm of my life is one of run, run, run, crash, burn, and then slowly, like a Phoenix rising from the ashes, I start again.
 Michael has watched me repeatedly do this over the years, as have others who have been long-time digital friends.
-Hopefully, they have been paying attention — two years, four months, still going strong.
+Hopefully, they have been paying attention — six years, six months, still going strong.
 No crash and burn.
 Have I learned to slow down?
 Have I learned to balance my life?
 Or is this the calm before the storm?
-I don’t know, but for now I feel that I am in a good place.
+I don’t know.
 I take each day as it comes, trying not to let caustic, vindictive, hateful Christian assholes get under my skin.
-When they do get under my skin, it is nice to know that I can now count on Michael and others to step in and deflect their attacks.
-I suspect this is why there is a glimmer of hope for the crash and burn cycle finally being broken, at least when it comes to blogging.
+When they do get under my skin, it is nice to know that I can now count on readers to step in and deflect their attacks.
+I suspect this is why there is a glimmer of hope for the crash-and-burn cycle finally being broken, at least when it comes to blogging.

 The aforementioned history lesson was given so that readers would know that Michael and I are, as much as the internet allows, good friends.
-We are friends on Facebook, dutifully clicking LIKE on each other’s photographs, memes, and status reports.
 Michael has a blog: Mock Ramblings.
 I hope you will check it out.

-In recent months, I have started using The Michael Mock Rule when engaging Evangelicals who have their hearts set on winning me back to Jesus.
-Instead of endlessly debating and discussing this or that doctrine, I invoke The Michael Mock Rule : It just doesn’t make sense.
+Years ago, I started using The Michael Mock Rule when engaging Evangelicals who have their hearts set on winning me back to Jesus.
+Instead of endlessly debating and discussing this or that doctrine, I invoke The Michael Mock Rule: It just doesn’t make sense.